itsmegarvi/My-adventures-with-python/README.md

 # My-adventures-with-python
-This is me starting to learn coding as well as git & github.
+This is learning coding as well as git & github.
-A collection of projects I will be making on this path.
+A collection of projects/programs I will be making on this path.